-In the US, the recognition of an award as a judgment does not itself create a lien such that the award creditor obtains a priority right in the debtor's property that could trump claims of other unsecured creditors, for example, other parties that subsequently obtain an arbitration award or judgment against the same debtor.
-Ordinarily, a lien on the debtor's property is created by certain execution devices.
-For example, under New York law, delivery of a writ of execution to the proper law enforcement officer creates a lien on the judgment debtor's personal property, regardless of whether or when the sheriff or marshal is able to actually levy on the property.
-By contrast, service of a restraining notice in New York does not confer a lien.47 Priority among judgment creditors is determined based on the date the creditors obtained their liens.48 Which execution devices create a lien and which do not depends on the law of the state in which execution is sought.
+In the United States, the recognition of an award as a judgment does not itself create a lien such that the award creditor obtains a priority right in the debtor’s property that could trump claims of other unsecured creditors, for example, other parties that subsequently obtain an arbitration award or judgment against the same debtor.
+Ordinarily, a lien on the debtor’s property is created by certain execution devices.
+For example, under New York law, delivery of a writ of execution to the proper law enforcement officer creates a lien on the judgment debtor’s personal property, regardless of whether or when the sheriff or marshal is able to actually levy on the property.
+By contrast, service of a restraining notice in New York does not confer a lien.
+Priority among judgment creditors is determined based on the date the creditors obtained their liens, which execution devices create a lien and which do not, depends on the law of the state in which execution is sought.

 The creditor should be mindful not only of steps the debtor may take to frustrate his or her enforcement efforts, but also how the enforcement efforts of other creditors can impact his or her ability to satisfy his or her award or judgment.